imixs/imixs-office-workflow/README.md

 ## Modeling

 In Imixs-Office workflow, you define your business process with BPMN 2.0 – “Business Process Model and Notation “.
 This is the common standard to model a business process.
+You can install the Imixs-BPMN modeling tool with the official [Install Guide](https://www.imixs.org/doc/modelling/install.html).

 <br /><img src="doc/modeler-workspace-001-768x432.png" />